elastic/e2e-testing/.ci/README.md

 > The IP address of the node in that file will be used by the automation.

-Please remember to [destroy the node](#destroying-the-stack-and-the-test-node) once you finished your testing.
+Please remember to [destroy the node](#destroying-the-stack-and-the-test-node) once you have finished your testing.

 ### Run a test suite